aspose-total/Aspose.Total-Products/total/en/net/conversion/potx-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to MARKDOWN via C# or Online App" h2=".NET API for POTX to MARKDOWN conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET APIs that enables developers to easily convert POTX file to MARKDOWN within any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of APIs provides a simple two-step process to convert POTX to MARKDOWN.

+The first step is to use Aspose.Slides for .NET to export POTX to HTML.
+Aspose.Slides for .NET is a powerful .NET API that enables developers to create, read, write and modify PowerPoint presentations without using Microsoft PowerPoint.
+It provides a wide range of features such as creating, editing and converting presentations, adding text, shapes, images, audio and video, and more.
+With Aspose.Slides for .NET, developers can easily export POTX to HTML with just a few lines of code.

+The second step is to use Aspose.Cells for .NET to convert HTML to MARKDOWN.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, read, write and modify spreadsheets without using Microsoft Excel.
+It provides a wide range of features such as creating, editing and converting spreadsheets, adding formulas, formatting cells, adding charts, and more.
+With Aspose.Cells for .NET, developers can easily convert HTML to MARKDOWN with just a few lines of code.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POTX file to MARKDOWN within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POTX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to MARKDOWN.
+By using Aspose.Total for .NET, developers can easily convert POTX file to MARKDOWN within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
+Aspose.Slides for .NET enables developers to export POTX to HTML, and Aspose.Cells for .NET enables developers to convert HTML to MARKDOWN.
+With Aspose.Total for .NET, developers can quickly and easily convert POTX to MARKDOWN with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}